South African Bureau of Standards: Function

-The SABS plays a critical role in ensuring the safety, quality, and reliability of the products and services in South Africa, and in promoting international trade through compliance with global standards.
+The mandate of the SABS includes the development of standards for products and services in South Africa, and the facilitation of international trade.

 Internationally, SABS experts represent South Africa's interests in the development of international standards, through their engagement with bodies such as the International organization for standardization (ISO) and the International Electrotechnical Commission (IEC).
 SABS also holds the Secretariat for SADCSTAN, the standardization body for the Southern African Development Community of 14 nations.

 Initiatives

 South African initiative on reusable sanitary products

 Coordinated by the Department of Women, Youth and Persons with Disabilities, the Sanitary Dignity Framework was created to improve menstrual hygiene.
-It establishes a framework for a consistent approach to the provision of sanitary dignity to safeguard and restore the dignity of disadvantaged girls and women.
+The program is intended to provide sanitary products to disadvantaged girls and women.
 The SABS intended to standardize the production of washable, reusable sanitary towels in August 2019.
-The standard was published on 6 May 2020 and is intended to help meet the diverse requirements of women and girls in South Africa who require hygiene menstrual management.
+The standard was published on 6 May 2020 to regulate the production of these items.

 Declaration on Gender-Responsive Standards and Standards Development

-In 2019, the South African Bureau of Standards (SABS) signed the Declaration on Gender-Responsive Standards and Standards Development, joining more than 55 other countries in an effort to enhance women's participation and representation in standardisation.
+In 2019, the South African Bureau of Standards (SABS) signed the Declaration on Gender-Responsive Standards and Standards Development, which addresses women's participation and representation in standardization.
 The declaration was adopted by the International Organisation for Standardisation (ISO) in 2019.